2021-2022 Undergraduate & Graduate Catalog

 ii. thirty (30) graduate credits beyond the master's degree, if a student has earned a master's degree prior to matriculating in the doctoral program; or

 iii. thirty (30) graduate credits at the university.

 3. Credit earned in a leveling course as defined in the Graduate Academic Policy on the Minimum Number of Credits Required for the Master's Degree may not be counted toward the minimums specified in this policy.

 Graduate Academic Policy on the Transfer of Credit to a Graduate Program

-1. Graduate credit from regionally accredited institutions or the equivalent will be considered for transfer to a degree program where the credit
+1. Graduate credit from accredited institutions will be considered for transfer to a degree program where the credit

 Practicums, internships, clinical experiences, or fieldwork that are required of the program may be transferred upon approval of the graduate program director.

 2. The acceptance of credit in transfer is at the discretion of the graduate program director of the degree program to which the credit will be applied.